Vanishing Depth: Training Generalized Depth Adapters with Sinusoidal Depth Preprocessing for Pretrained RGB Encoders: Introduction

-We propose a novel SSL training pipeline, termed Vanishing Depth (VD), that extends generalized pretrained RGB encoders, like DINOv2, to extract and incorporate depth features into their latent space.
+In this work, we propose a depth adapter that extends pretrained RGB encoders, like DINOv2~\cite{DINOv2}, to extract and incorporate depth features into an aligned latent space.
 Through this approach, we demonstrate a generalized metric depth-aware RGBD encoder capable of addressing various RGBD downstream tasks without the need for additional finetuning.
-Furthermore, we introduce positional depth encoding (PDE), a novel depth encoding technique following the original positional encoding~\cite{attention-is-all-pe}.
-In our experiments, this technique proves to be precise and exhibits stable scalability, when applied to novel depth distributions and densities, resulting in SOTA results of 56.05 mIoU on SUN-RGBD~\cite{SUNRGBD} segmentation and 88.3 RMSE on Void's~\cite{VoidDataset} depth completion.
+In addition, we introduce sinusoidal depth preprocessing (SDP), which, in our experiments, exhibits stable scalability when applied to novel depth distributions, densities, and perturbations, unlike commonly used depth normalization approaches.
+Our methods, in combination with DinoV2, result in a generalized RGBD encoder that produces better results across a wide range of downstream tasks in segmentation, depth completion, and pose estimation.
+We avoid VLA and policy learning tasks in our ablation studies for now, as their benchmarking and fair comparison are not yet working out of the box, and real world experiments on robots are not within the budget of this work.

-\section{Related Work}
+\section{Related work}